dglauber1/dglauber1.github.io/index.md

 title: Kahlil Gibran on freedom
 time: 🌖
 ---
-> you can only be free when even the
+> You can only be free when even the
 > desire of seeking freedom becomes a
 > harness to you, and when you cease
 > to speak of freedom as a goal and a
-> fulfillment
+> fulfillment.
 >
 > You shall be free indeed when your
 > days are not without a care nor your